Bosh-for-Cpi/bosh-2605/bosh_qingcloud_cpi/README.md

 ### Agent options

-Agent options are passed to the AWS CPI by the BOSH director based on the settings in `director.yml`, but can be overridden if needed.
+Agent options are passed to the QingCloud CPI by the BOSH director based on the settings in `director.yml`, but can be overridden if needed.

 ### Resource pool options